-Similar to the representative office, to open a Branch Office of a foreign company in Thailand, you must apply for a Foreign Business License (FBL) under the category which best fits your business activities in Thailand.
+Similar to a representative office, to open a Branch Office of a foreign company in Thailand, you must apply for a Foreign Business License (FBL) under the category which best fits your business activities in Thailand.
 A Foreign Business License takes a period of at least 60 days from the date the application is submitted in order to receive approval or denial.
 Once the Foreign Business License has been approved, the branch office is then considered registered.

 It should also be considered that setting up a satellite office in Bangkok or elsewhere in Thailand involves high establishment costs and is quite time-consuming.
 Foreign companies also require an FBL before they can commence business operations.

 Each application submitted by a foreign company is reviewed on its own merits.
-When attempting to register a branch office in Thailand, the parent company will need to motivate how this branch office will benefit Thailand in terms of development and financial gain.
+When attempting to register a branch office in Thailand, the parent company will need to explain how this branch office will benefit Thailand in terms of development and financial gains.
 A specific process through which a parent company can obtain FBL for a branch office in Thailand is stipulated in the Foreign Business Act.

 There are approximately 50 types of businesses that are restricted to foreign companies.
 Such restricted business activities have been grouped into three lists as follows: